outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   IV.
 Solve problem with Conceptual Query

-    - get a conceptual combination with a query of problem space & find an abstract structure that fits this combination, then find a specific structure that fits the combination
+    - get a conceptual combination with a query of problem space & find an abstract structure that fits this combination, then find a specific structure that fits the combination, then test if that specific structure solves the problem

     - example: